eregon/benchmark-interface/README.md

 Benchmarkable is designed to be gentle on new implementations of Ruby and should hopefully be relatively easy to get working if you are writing one.

+One major limitation is that the `parser` and `unparser` gems don't work with Ruby versions below 2.1.
+You can get around this by caching the translation result with a supported version of Ruby (the `--cache` option) and then using that cached translation in the version of Ruby you are benchmarking (the `--use-cache` option).

+You also need to install these gems manually if you want to translate MRI benchmarks.

 ## Caveats